Luther College Nordic Choir to perform Tour Homecoming Concert in Decorah

 Boise

-Jalen DenHartog, junior
+Jalen DenHartog, senior

 Illinois